CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     >**Note**: In case if you don't see data on the graph.
 Please set the time range to last 1 hour.

 14. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have increased service instnace and configured horizontal autoscaling for AKS pods.
+Also, you have configured and tested CosmosDB Autoscale.